As a teacher, you understand the importance of giving awards to students, but you’d like to add humor to the process of using fun awards for students.

 - Spunky Spirit

-- Story Teller Award – loves to tell instructor what’s going on with everyone and everything; embellishes
+- Story Teller Award – loves to tell the instructor what’s going on with everyone and everything; embellishes

 - Sweet & Spicy – kind to others but will defend himself/herself quickly if needed